openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-typesetting.md

 !["Current galleys blocks, with the various buttons highlighted."](../images/workflow/editor-typesetting-galley-buttons.png)

 > [!CAUTION]
 > Do not use the image or galley upload for supplementary files.
-See [Supplementary files](#supplementary-files) for more information.<!-- missing hyperlink -->
+See [Supplementary files](#supplementary-files) for more information.

 ## Generating typeset files with Janeway (workflow)

 Janeway also offers the option to convert manuscript files using the [Pandoc plugin](https://github.com/BirkbeckCTP/pandoc), which can generate HTML galleys from a MS Word document.
-For a full guide on how to manage typesetting with Pandoc, see [Typesetting with Pandoc](./workflow-editor-pandoc.md).
+For a full guide on how to manage typesetting with Pandoc, see [Typesetting with Pandoc](./editor-guide-to-typesetting-with-pandoc.md).

 If you are interested in using the Pandoc plugin, contact your System administrator (What is a system administrator? <!-- missing hyperlink  -->).